 “I cannot say enough about the positive impact Outback has had on our son.
 It is as if our family has been given a second chance at a healthy life together.
 We intend to make the most of it!
 I would recommend Outback to anyone considering a program of this nature.”

 Family is one of the most important things we have in this world.
 It can be heart-breaking when a family member acts out in anger, sadness or rebellion and we don’t know what we can to do to help them.
-At Outback, we believe that our wilderness camp for troubled youth can and will help give your child and your family the tools necessary to handle life’s problems and move forward together.
+At Outback, we believe that our wilderness camp can and will help give your child and your family the tools necessary to handle life’s problems and move forward together.
 If you have any questions, please do not hesitate to reach out to us to learn more about Outback.
-Our wilderness therapy programs has a proven track record to help those in need for the long-run.
+Our program has a proven track record to help those in need for the long-run.